-When your testing is finished, hopefully one rod stands apart in its performance.
+When you’re finished testing, hopefully one rod stands apart in its performance.
 If that’s the case, great.
 Buy it.
 More likely, you’ll have to choose among rods that offer varying compromises in the parameters you identified at the beginning.
 That’s okay.
-Just pick the rod that best addresses those parameters, knowing that perfection in fly rods is rarely found.
+Just pick the rod that best addresses those parameters, knowing that perfection in fly rods is never found.
 Go forth and fish that new rod with confidence—a confidence born and anchored in knowing you did everything you could to make the wisest rod choice possible.

 * Regarding our gulper fishing example, here are four rods that make the cut: